Get 80% off your plan for your first 3 months*

 How to determine what to pay your employees

 Working out the right pay takes a few deliberate steps.
-Here's how to approach it.
+Follow this process to set pay that works for your business and your team.

 1. Write an accurate job description